Team: Huntress EDR

-Host Isolation will occur when Huntress identifies critical malware incidents known for spreading quickly through networks, such as ransomware.
+The Huntress ThreatOps team determines when a ‘Host-Isolation’-worthy incident has occurred, usually defined as the infection of malware that is known to quickly spread (e.g., Emotet, Trickbot etc.).
 The host will be isolated from the organization’s network, only allowing connectivity between Huntress.io (our portal) and the isolated computer.

 Host isolation will take effect after a Huntress ThreatOps Analyst sends the incident report for the infected host.
-Hosts will be "released" from isolation when the incident report is resolved.
-At any time, account administrators can manually release a host from isolation by navigating to the host details page and clicking release host.
-Admins will also be able to manually isolate hosts, although Huntress strives to do this for partners when we are 100% sure of an active threat (once opted-in to Automated Host Isolation).
+Hosts will be "released" from isolation when the incident report is resolved*.
+At any time, account administrators can manually release a host from isolation by using Self Managed Isolation.
+Admins will also be able to manually isolate hosts, although Huntress strives to do this for partners when we are 100% sure of an active threat.

-- Isolating an incident can buy your organization invaluable time when determining and implementing remediation actions.
+- Leveraging Huntress's 24 x 7 Threat Operations Center to manage isolation of attacks can buy your organization invaluable time when determining and implementing remediation actions.

 When do we isolate?